How to Fit Sports Insoles Inside Your Kids’ Cleats – Step-By-Step Guide

 Apply This Amazing Shoe Lacing Technique

 After fitting the insoles inside, it’s key to ensure they stay in place.
 Lace the cleats snugly.
 The lacing should hold the insole securely without being so tight that it’s uncomfortable for your child.
 A shoe that’s properly laced will help the insole perform its job without sliding around.
-I learned a specific shoe lacing technique that works amazing for children who wear orthotics.
+I learned a specific shoe lacing technique that works amazingly for children who wear orthotics.

 By following these steps, your child’s cleats are now ready with their new, supportive insoles.
 But the process doesn’t end here.
 The last stage is about sourcing the right cleats to partner with those insoles, which I’ll cover in the next section.